varmakollu/smartbuild/README.md

 - Occupancy, outdoor temperature, and hour of day are key predictive features
 - Real-time optimization scenarios demonstrated up to 6.5% potential energy savings
 - IoT integration enables adaptive environmental and system control for efficiency

+## UCI Energy Efficiency Dataset
+This benchmark dataset contains 768 samples with 8 building characteristics.
+It's perfect for getting started and includes features like:

+- Relative compactness and surface area

+- Wall area and roof area

+- Overall height and orientation

+- Glazing area and distribution

+## Real-World Building Data
+For advanced applications, consider datasets like the Cambridge University Estates archive or the smart company facility dataset, which provides 6 years of real operational data including:

+- Energy consumption from 72 meters

+- Weather data from on-site stations

+- HVAC operational data

+- Photovoltaic system production data